In our previous blog Azure Services- Intro (Part 1), we saw an overview of Azure Services. In this article, we walk you through Azure IaaS Services.

 - Infrastructure as a Service is an instant computing infrastructure provisioned and managed over the internet.

 - IaaS helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.

 - Each resource is offered as a separate service component and you only need to rent a particular one for as long as you need it.

 The cloud computing service provider manages the infrastructure, while you purchase, install, configure and manage your own software—operating systems, middleware, and applications.

 The term compute refers to the hosting model for the computing resources that your application runs on.

-Azure Virtual machines is one of several types of on-demand, scalable computing resources offered by azure.
+Azure Virtual machines are one of several types of on-demand, scalable computing resources offered by azure.